 The idea of Bullionism was closely connected to mercantilism.
 It believed that money (gold) was the only form of wealth that was important.
-Countries horded gold and accumulated gold bullion in their treasuries.
-Ahoey matey and stack ye gold bullion.
+Countries hoarded gold and accumulated gold bullion in their treasuries.
+Ahoy matey and stack ye gold bullion.

 Is your government Bullionist?

 Governments operating under this absurd assumption would pursue policies that would restrict gold from leaving the country as it was feared this would reduce the tax base.
-What would have been better than pursing a policy of accumulation of gold at any cost, would have been a policy which would have resulted in an increase in the productive capacity of the people.
-The latter leads to a wealth of nations as pointed out by Adam Smith.
+What would have been better than pursuing a policy of accumulation of gold at any cost would have been a policy which would have resulted in an increase in the productive capacity of the people.
+The latter leads to a wealth of nations, as pointed out by Adam Smith.

-Bullionist sought to control the outflow of money by the use of currency exchange rate manipulation.
-When currency exchange rates lead to a trade deficits and currency outflow.
+Bullionist sought to control the outflow of money by the use of currency exchange rate manipulation when currency exchange rates lead to trade deficits and currency outflow.

-The main point which is wrong here is, money is money even if in the form of gold has less meaning that what is actually going on in the country.
+The main point which is wrong here is, money is money even if in the form of gold has less meaning than what is actually going on in the country.

-The players in this precursor of political economy were: Thomas Milles and Gerard de Malynes, who was opposed by Edward Misselden a mercantilists.
+The players in this precursor of political economy were: Thomas Milles and Gerard de Malynes, who was opposed by Edward Misselden a mercantilist.
 This was one of the first published economic controversies.

 Do any countries still believe in Bullionism?
 China, some Americans.
 China is more pursuing mercantilism.
-They are successful despite their misunderstanding of economics because they basically a slave economy.
-When England switch to free trade from hording gold and mercantilism it really became rich, think of the Victorian era.
+They are thriving despite their misunderstanding of economics because of they a slave economy.
+When England switch to free trade from hoarding gold and mercantilism, it really became rich, think of the Victorian era.
 That wealth included a middle class, not just the ruling elite.
-The USA has been free trade from the beginning and I think we are doing pretty well, despite the crisis caused by reckless government.
+The USA has been free trade from the beginning, and I think we are doing pretty well, despite the crisis caused by reckless government.

 Having a gold standard is a different idea, in fact if used correctly can restrain government.